 A. As previously noted, much of the Essex waterfront is characterized by fragile soil types such as found on the Great Meadow and the shallow water of the coves, which separate the upland areas from the main river channel.
 As a result, almost all development and marine activity takes place in the small, 50+-acre finger of land which projects into the Connecticut River (known as Essex Village), which accounts for less than 15% of the town’s total river frontage.

-B. Since the river is a major attraction to both residents and tourists, and since both must reach the river via Essex Village, the Village has the highest population density, the greatest traffic and parking problems and the greatest concentration of commercial uses in the entire town.
+B.

 C. The limited number of really good harbors on the Connecticut River, plus the attractiveness of the shore facilities of Essex Village, draw an unusually large number of boating enthusiasts to Essex annually with increasing pressure for more and more boating accommodations.